nationalarchives/design-system/src/components/textarea/index.md

 group: components
 ---

-Use the select component to...

 {% from "_example.njk" import example %}

+Use the textarea component to allow the users to enter a longer string of text information such as feedback.

 {{ example({ group: "components", item: "textarea", example: "default", html: true, nunjucks: true, open: false, size: "m" }) }}